 About Marc King

-Marc King is the Director of Growth at Keller Williams Realty International (KWRI).
-Additionally, he serves as a divisional leader at KWRI, the operating principal of three Keller Williams market centers, and an instructor at Keller Williams University.
-A teacher and leader at heart, Marc is passionate about helping real estate agents succeed which is evident in his expansive, 18-year career at Keller Williams.
+Marc King is President at Keller Williams Realty International (KWRI).
+A teacher and leader at heart, Marc is passionate about helping people succeed which is evident in his expansive, 18-year career at Keller Williams.
 During this time, he has had the honor of being:

 - A Black Belt Team Leader, inducted into the Team Leader Hall of Fame (bringing over 2,000 agents into the company)